davidarico/dungeon-crawler-chris/docs/database/ENVIRONMENT_SETUP.md

    # Set up environment variables
    cp .env.example .env
-   # Edit .env with your Supabase credentials
+   # Edit .env with your PostgreSQL credentials
    ```

 ## Security Considerations

 ### Environment Variables
 - Never commit `.env` files to version control
-- Use different keys for development and production
+- Use different credentials for development and production
-- Rotate keys periodically for security
+- Consider storing production credentials in a secure environment variable manager

 ### Access Control
-- Set up Row Level Security (RLS) policies in Supabase
+- Set up proper user roles and permissions in PostgreSQL
-- Configure proper authentication rules
+- Use connection pooling for efficient database access
 - Limit database access to necessary operations only

 ## Troubleshooting